Schepp/HTTP-headers/markdown/security.md

 ---
 Or you use on of the HTTPS-only TLDs, like `.dev` or `.app`<br>(there is 45 of them right now)
 ---
-If you want you domain to be included in that internal browser list then add the `preload` flag like so
+If you want your domain to be included in that internal browser list then add the `preload` flag like so

 ```
 Strict-Transport-Security: max-age=31536000;